PCB Material Selection Guide

 The second layer of a PCB is copper, which is laminated onto the substrate with a mixture of heat and adhesive.
 The copper layer is thin, and on some boards there are two such layers — one above and one below the substrate.
 PCBs with only a single layer of copper tend to be used for cheaper electronics devices.

 The massively-used copper clad laminate (CCL) can be classified into different categories according to different classification standards including reinforcing material, used resin adhesive, flammability, CCL performance.
-The brief classification of CCL is shown in the following Table 1.

 Above the green soldermask is the silkscreen layer, which adds letters and numerical indicators that make a PCB readable to tech programmers.
 This, in turn, makes it easier for electronics assemblers to place each PCB in the proper place and in the right direction on each component.
 The silkscreen layer is usually white, though colors such as red, yellow, gray and black are also sometimes used.